rapidsai/raft/README.md

 | **Statistics** | sampling, moments and summary statistics, metrics |
 | **Tools & Utilities** | common utilities for developing CUDA applications, multi-node multi-gpu infrastructure |

-RAFT provides a header-only C++ library and pre-compiled shared libraries that can 1) speed up compile times and 2) enable the APIs to be used without CUDA-enabled compilers.
+All of RAFT's C++ APIs can be accessed header-only and optional pre-compiled shared libraries can 1) speed up compile times and 2) enable the APIs to be used without CUDA-enabled compilers.

 In addition to the C++ library, RAFT also provides 2 Python libraries:
-- `pylibraft` - lightweight low-level Python wrappers around RAFT algorithms and primitives.
+- `pylibraft` - lightweight low-level Python wrappers around RAFT's host-accessable APIs.
 - `raft-dask` - multi-node multi-GPU communicator infrastructure for building distributed algorithms on the GPU with Dask.

 ## Getting started